geor-ma/dev-notes/git.md

 git log --graph --oneline --decorate
 ```

+> Use revert instead of reset if commits are published to shared remote repo.
+Makes it harder for others to merge changes.
+Let people know ahead and allow them to merge before reset or revert is done and published.
+Then let everyone get the latest after your revert/reset changes are published.

 ### Interactive rebases

 > use to edit/refactor the history of commits from origin/master before publishing to remote.
 It is better to use only on local unpublished commits